tox-rs/tox-human/src/groupchat_packets.md

 --------- | ------
 variable  | Message(UTF-8 C string)

-Sent to send chat message to all member of group chat.
+Sent to send chat message to all member of conference.

 When a peer receives this packet then: